The ‘Food Hygiene Rating Scheme’is a local authority/Food Standards Agency partnership initiative.

 • an opportunity to request a re-visit when improvements have been made in order

 Scoring is based on the following categories.

-How the business manages what it does to make sure food is safe and so that the officer can be confident standards will be maintained in the future.
+- Confidence in management / control procedures – how the business manages what it does to make sure food is safe and so that the officer can be confident standards will be maintained in the future.

-The condition of the structure of the premises – cleanliness, repair, layout, lighting, ventilation and other facilities.
+- Food premises structure – the condition of the structure of the premises – cleanliness, repair, layout, lighting, ventilation and other facilities.